 However, you also need to be aware that not all robot vacuums will work on all surface types.
 More specifically, cheaper models may not perform well on thicker carpets with thick fibers.
 In fact, most manufacturers will clearly indicate if their robot vacuum is not capable of such.

 If you have ever owned and been responsible for maintaining a traditional vacuum cleaner, then you do not have much to learn as robot vacuums require similar maintenance.
 For the most part, this will be nothing overly complicated.
 Depending on how often you plan on running the vacuum, standard procedures such as cleaning the filter and the brushes should be done around once a week.
-But, a deep cleaning of the filter may not be as necessary once a week.
+But, deep cleaning of the filter may not be as necessary once a week.
 Of course, the cleaner it is the more efficient your robot vacuum will perform.

 Sometimes, manufacturers will even provide detailed instructions on how you should maintain and clean their robot vacuum.
 If you ever do hit a roadblock, though, you can always reference online tutorials.